AnalyzerREST/python-tradingview-ta/README.md

 ## Note
  The newest version is compatible with v3.0.0.
 You can still run your old code, but consider rewriting it.
 Please refer to the [migration guide](https://python-tradingview-ta.readthedocs.io/en/latest/migration.html).

- A bug in v3.1.0 has been fixed by [lobziq](https://github.com/lobziq).
-Please update to v3.1.2.
+ Please ensure to update to the latest version. `pip install -U tradingview_ta`

 ## Features
 * Fast analysis